Education Loan

 What is SEVIS Fee for International Students?

-SEVIS is a web-based system that the US Department of Homeland Security uses to keep track of F, M, and J nonimmigrants in the country.
+SEVIS is a web-based database that the US Department of Homeland Security uses to keep track of international students (F-1/M-1 visa), exchange visitors (J-1), and their dependents who have entered the USA.
 It is authorised by the Illegal Immigration Reform and Immigrant Responsibility Act of 1996.
 For those of you asking, ‘what is SEVIS fee for international students?’, let’s take a deeper look into the subject.

 What Is SEVIS?